toji/webgpu-gltf-case-study/index.md

 ### A brief primer on glTF meshes

 glTF is a popular format for delivering and loading runtime 3D assets, especially because it was designed to work well with web-friendly concepts like [JSON](https://www.json.org/json-en.html) and [ArrayBuffers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).
 As mentioned earlier, it was also designed with an eye towards being easy to display with WebGL (or OpenGL ES).
-It uses enum values from that API to encode certain peices of state, and formats it's data in such a way that it's easy to pass directly to the associated WebGL methods.
+It uses enum values from that API to encode certain pieces of state, and formats it's data in such a way that it's easy to pass directly to the associated WebGL methods.
 It's absolutely possible to load glTF assets and display them efficiently with WebGPU (or any othe GPU API for that matter), but this slight bias towards the older API means that the data in the file sometimes needs to be transformed to satisfy WebGPUs expected structure.

 A perfect example of this is how glTF encodes vertex buffer data. glTF files define `meshes` which each contain a list of chunks of renderable geometry called (confusingly) `primitives`.
 A `primitive` is represented as a list of named `attributes`, and a `mode` (triangles, lines, or points).
 Primitives also reference a `material` and possibly `indices`, but let's ignore those for the moment to make things simpler.